UrbanCompass/bazel/site/docs/skylark/build-style.md

-# BUILD file style guide
+# UCBUILD file style guide

-In `BUILD` files, we take the same approach as in Go: We let the machine take care of most formatting issues.
+In `UCBUILD` files, we take the same approach as in Go: We let the machine take care of most formatting issues.
 [Buildifier](https://github.com/bazelbuild/buildifier) is a tool that parses and emits the source code in a standard style.
-Every `BUILD` file is therefore formatted in the same automated way, which makes formatting a non-issue during code reviews.
-It also makes it easier for tools to understand, edit, and generate `BUILD` files.
+Every `UCBUILD` file is therefore formatted in the same automated way, which makes formatting a non-issue during code reviews.
+It also makes it easier for tools to understand, edit, and generate `UCBUILD` files.

-`BUILD` file formatting must match the output of `buildifier`.
+`UCBUILD` file formatting must match the output of `buildifier`.

 ## Formatting example